Geometric diode: Graphene

 The four-terminal geometries have also been created in graphene and function at room-temperature.
 Additionally, a different, two-terminal geometry resembling the simple geometric diode schematic was demonstrated in 2013.
 Optimum design for the ballistic diode based on graphene field-effect transistors in 2021 by Van Huy Nguyen.
-This work showed rectification speeds at THz speeds.
+This work showed rectification speeds at THz frequencies.

 Nanowires

 Geometric diodes formed from etched Silicon nanowires were shown to operate at room-temperature in April 2020.
 This work highlights the tunability of geometric diodes by thoroughly studying the effects of geometry on the diode's electronic properties.
 The work also demonstrated rectification up to an instrument-limited 40 GHz.